 Normal, IL 61790-2650

-Notification of cancellation to other university offices or departments will NOT be notice of a participant’s intent to terminate the contract.
+Notification of cancellation to other university offices or departments will NOT serve as notice of a participant’s intent to terminate the contract.

 3. Event Management, Dining, and Hospitality will acknowledge receipt of a meal plan participant’s written request for cancellation of the contract.
 It is the meal plan participant’s responsibility to contact Event Management, Dining, and Hospitality to ascertain if the request was received.

 4. Meal plan participants will be held responsible for cancellation charges as outlined below.
-The cancellation date is the later of the following two dates: a) the last date that the meal plan was used; b) the date that the meal plan participant is eligible to cancel.
+The cancellation date is the later of the following two dates: a) the last date that the meal plan was used (meals or flex dollars); b) the date that the meal plan participant is eligible to cancel.

 Prior to start